 For the manufacture of cannabis derivatives, a maximum limit of marijuana that can be acquired for transformation into oils, resins, or other weed extracts is imposed within a defined period and with a maximum allowed each year.

 The Ministry of Health is responsible for maintaining a record of all licenses granted.
-According to the latest information, there are a total of 650 licenses for the use of seeds for planting, cultivation of non-psychoactive pot plants, and approximately more than 171 licenses for the manufacture of cannabis derivatives.
+According to the latest information, there are a total of 650 licenses for the use of seeds for planting, the cultivation of non-psychoactive pot plants, and approximately more than 171 licenses for the manufacture of cannabis derivatives.

 The Colombian government joins free technical legality for MSMEs: cannabis, hemp, and agribusiness: